Velocidex/velociraptor/docs/wix/README.md

 stage with a correctly formatted file specific for your deployment.

-However, it is possible to repack a new client configuration file into the MSI using the following command (i.e. replace the file within the MSI):
+However, it is possible to repack a new client configuration file into the MSI using the artifact `Server.Utils.CreateMSI` or the following command (i.e. replace the file within the MSI):

 ```
 velociraptor config repack --exe velociraptor.msi client.config.yaml repacked_velociraptor.msi -v